JosianoSantos/Django-REST-App/README.md

-An example app buidling an API with Django REST framework
+An template API with Django REST framework to use on projects in general